Pvt. Vernon Alton Johnson

 brothers and sister, he grew up in Fish Lake,

 In 1937, Vernon joined the Civilian Conservation Corps at the age of seventeen and later worked for Seagar's Refrigeration.
 On April 4, 1941, in Milwaukee, Wisconsin, Vernon was inducted into the U. S. Army and sent to Fort Knox, Kentucky for basic training.
 There, he was assigned to A Company, 192nd Tank Battalion.
 This tank company was originally a Wisconsin National Guard tank company from Janesville.
 The reason he was assigned to the company was that the army was attempting to fill-out the rosters of the companies of the 192nd with men from home states of each of the companies.

 After training at Ft.
-Knox, the 192nd took part maneuvers, on the side of a hill, the 192nd they were being sent overseas.
+Knox, the 192nd took part on the side of a hill, the 192nd learned that they were being sent overseas.
 Most of the